 I’m not going to include regular, old iced coffee in this list, but I do think it’s important to cover our basic brew technique.
 Using a combination of immersion brewing and pour over to finish makes a great balanced cup.
+We are using our favorite Bee House Coffee Dripper and you can use any pour over brewer that you have available.
 Start with 25 grams/ 2 heaping tablespoons of coarse ground coffee.
 Mix it with 250 grams/ 9 ounces of hot water.
 Do an initial stir and then a second stir after 30 seconds.
 After a minute and a half pour the entire mixture into a pour over cone over a vessel filled with 150 grams/ 1 cup of ice.
 Now you have a basic iced coffee!

 1. Cold Brewed Coffee

 Arguably the most popular on our list of summer coffee drinks!
 Cold brewed coffee is coffee that is brewed without hot water, i.e. with cold water.
 Hot water extracts more acidic flavor compounds and bitterness so using a cold brewing technique produces a drink that is more smooth and less bitter.
 Currently, cold brew is all the rage and you can buy it in so many different forms.
 We produce a ready-to-drink bottled cold brew that is sold locally in the Chicago area, but if you’re not local to us, or you want to make it at home, it couldn’t be simpler to do yourself.
 You don’t even need any fancy equipment.